3 Phases of Finding the Ideal Digital Marketing Provider

 After you’ve researched and thoroughly vetted your options, you can choose the best digital provider for your company.
 One thing your selected digital provider should be open to is going through this discovery process with you.

-So typically, they start by setting up a campaign that you can track.
-They might use jargon like impressions, cost per click, etc.,” these things don’t matter to you as a restorer.
+Typically, they start by setting up a campaign that you can track.
+They might use jargon like impressions, cost per click, etc.” These things don’t matter to you as a restorer.
 The one thing that does matter is tracking “qualified leads.”
 So what is a qualified lead?
 It’s someone in your area who needs your service and is willing to have you come to them and give them an estimate.
 In any discussion you have with a marketing provider, make it a point that qualified leads are your top priority.

 I recommend allocating $5 – $10K budget in larger markets for the total duration.
 Your company should concentrate the marketing efforts on one service offering within a small territory.
 The data collected will give you enough information to hypothesize about qualified lead cost and budget.